OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-03.md

 and the two kidneys with the fat on them near the loins, and the lobe of the liver, which you shall remove with the kidneys.

 ## Leviticus 3:11
-The priest shall offer it up in smoke on the altar as food, an offering by fire to the Lord.
+The priest shall burn it on the altar as nourishment, an offering by fire to the Lord.

 ## Leviticus 3:12
 If your offering is a goat, you shall present it before the Lord,